-As at February 28, 2021, the Company's contracted sales backlog and sales funnel remains brisk, indicating the Company is currently on track to hit revenue targets in fiscal 2021.
+As at August 31, 2021, the Company's contracted sales backlog and sales funnel remains brisk, indicating the Company is currently on track to scale revenue.
 Interest in the Company's platform has expanded to multiple mobile markets including city and military vehicles, special law enforcement vehicles, courier vehicles, first responder and ambulances.
 This new interest adds to the Company's core markets of school and transit buses.
-The Company executed on its plan to expand service-based recurring revenue by winning a contract with SEPTA to service existing video equipment and provide certain evidence management services for up to five years, worth approximately \$12 million CDN.
+The Company has service-based recurring revenue contracts with certain customers, including SEPTA for the service of existing video equipment and provide certain evidence management services for up to five years, worth approximately \$12 million CDN.
 The order size and growth potential with this evolved customer mix is aligned with the Company's mandate to achieve accelerated revenue growth and to achieve profitability year over year.
 The Company is in the process of expanding recurring revenue offerings with hosted data management services.